aiamlucas/zonoteka-workshops/ffglitch-part-02/README.md

 - Represent motion across each grid cell within a frame.
 - Quickly adjust or apply complex transformations to these vectors, such as reversing directions, freezing parts of a frame, or modifying only selected areas.

-By organizing vectors in this way, `MV2DArray` enables **highly efficient processing** of two-dimensional video frames.

 ### Visualizing Each Frame as a Grid of Pixels